at123456789x/Neptune/README.md

+# Neptune

-# Numerical Energy-Mass Partitioning &amp; Transport Unified Network for glacier Equilibrium (Neptune)
+A Numerical Energy-Mass Partitioning &amp; Transport Unified Network for glacier Equilibrium in Python.